 Jumps are the staple of any DIY dog agility course; there are three types of dog jumps that you can use: the

-If you are exercising your dogs at home, whether big, small, young or experienced or whatever, you should always purchase or make a jump with adjustable height.
+If you are exercising your dogs or playing games at home, whether big, small, young or experienced or whatever, you should always purchase or make a jump with adjustable height.
 Ideal if you have a small dog and you can always adjust the jump to your dog’s capabilities as they grow.

 Dog agility tunnels are among the most complicated pieces of equipment for a dog to learn how to use.
 Learning how to use this obstacle properly will require trust, speed, and balance.
 Your dog will be entering an object through which they cannot always see the other side.